geemus/notes/kindle/functional_training_and_beyond.md

 * SAID - Specific Adaptations to Imposed Demands
 * A(k)TSP(g) (or Ability Tree) - physical Attributes, knowledge, Traits, Skills, technique Proficiencies, and goals.
 Left is more foundational, and well set you up for further right.
+* Central concept is progressive overload, by increasing acceleration, resistence, duration, etc. As far as motor unit recruitment goes, lifting 50-70% of 1RM as fast as possible is like lifting 80-90% at regular speed.
+Focusing on acceleration is sometimes referred to as the dynamic effort method.
+* Lifting at 90% of 1RM may be optimal for max and explosive starting strength, but this requires a lot of recovery and increases injury risk.
+So many recommend sticking to around 75-85% of 1RM most of the time.
+* Change your relationship with your environment by maintaining an intent to train and explore your movement.

+* Workouts
+  * Start with the traits that appeal to you and your goals, then create blocks of related exercise to use on their own or combine into longer workouts.
+As long as the overall weekly valume is optimal, the particular clustering doesn't matter.
+  * Focus on moves that give the most "bang for our buck", utilizing the strengths of moves from across many disciplines.
+  * Start with the lower volumes of complex/demanding moves like multi-joint, multi-planar or extremely heavy movements.
+Finish with higher volumes of simpler moves like closed-chain, light or isolated movements.
+  * Mechanical dropsets allow more endurance work by altering mechanics after failure is reached. ie push-ups to fail, then knee push-ups, etc.
+  * If building endurance is a priority, consider metcon circuits.

+* Polarized Training uses roughly 75% low intensity, 20% high intensity, and about 5% threshold training.
+* Low Instensity Steady State cardio or LISS, involves activity at around 70 percent of the maximum heart rate or below.
+  * strengthens the heart and develops Qmax (quantified maximal cardiac output) by allowing the heart to fully relax between beats.
+Building a stronger heart also leads to a lower resting heart rate as each beat is more effective.
+* High Intensity Interval Training or HIIT
+  * excellent for fat loss because it depletes available energy in muscles and bloodstream.
+  * shorter timeframe
+  * increases density of mitochondria, allowing more efficient energy production
+* Both LISS and HIIT improve V02 max

+* Cycles
+  * Total volume of weekly/monthly training may be the most important factor for hypertrophy.
+Once a week is likely suboptimal.
+  * Minimum volume is 2-5 sets to failure per muscle group per week, optimal is 9-18 sets and varies by muscle group.
+  * A set of workouts combine to create a microcycle.
+Microcycles combined with deloads (roughly once per 6 weeks) to create a macrocycle.
+  * Deload weeks can focus on mental training and/or mobility.
+  * Splits
+    * Some splits/programs: PPL (push-pull-legs), StrongLifts 5x5.
+    * You can target one muscle group, the entire body with less intensity but with greater frequency, or separate push/pull/leg and use PPL approach.
+    * Author prefers full-body with a focus.
+Many moves are inherently compound and multi-planar, so focusing could be limiting.

 * Three main stimuli for signaling hypertrophy: mechanical tension, muscle damage, and metabolic stress.
   * When muscle contracts strongly, growth factors such as myokines are released.